krismania/local-stream/README.md

 Next, build the react app and server with `npm run build-client` and `npm run build-server`.

-To start the server, use `npm run server`.
+To start the server, use `npm start`.

 ### Folder Structure
 ```